CodyMcCarty/UE-Snippets/AI.md

 ---
+The usual setup is for leaf states to contain the action tasks, and intermediate states to have tasks for configuring or claiming resources.

+---
 Try to shoot for fewer states and a 100s tasks.
 View task as composing behavior.
 Many small tasks

 ---